MarlonScholten/cisq1-lingo/README.md

 Current risk - LOW
 ### Counter-measures
 - Included a production profile that does not return a stack trace when an exception is thrown, thus hiding detailed information.
-- Added the Repository to Sonarcloud to scan for vulnerabilities.
+- Added the repository to Sonarcloud to scan for vulnerabilities.
 - A9 Countermeasures